omicsNLP/Auto-CORPus/Tutorial/data_elements.md

 - paragraphs
 - abbreviations-table

 All other sections make use of the `data` entity.
-The following sections and corresponding `data` entities are required by Auto-CORPus:
+The following sections and corresponding `data` entity elements are required by Auto-CORPus:

 - Sections
   - headers